-- 2. In the Cryptographic Key Data Set Name field, specify the name of the CKDS which contains the key entries that KGUP processes. - You must initialize the CKDS by using the method that is described in "Initializing the key data sets at first-time startup" on page 128.
-The data set can be any disk copy of a CKDS that is enciphered under the current master key. - 3.
-In the Control Statement Input Data Set Name field, specify the name of the data set that contains the control statements you want KGUP to process for this job.
+2. In the Cryptographic Key Data Set Name field, specify the name of the CKDS which contains the key entries that KGUP processes.

+You must initialize the CKDS by using the method that is described in "Initializing the key data sets at first-time startup" on page 119.
+The data set can be any disk copy of a CKDS that is enciphered under the current master key.

+- 3. In the Control Statement Input Data Set Name field, specify the name of the data set that contains the control statements you want KGUP to process for this job. - 4.
+In the Volume Serial field, enter the volume serial for the data set if it is not cataloged.